RasaHQ/rasa/docs/docs/reference/rasa/train.md

 - `core_additional_arguments` - Additional training parameters for core training.
 - `nlu_additional_arguments` - Additional training parameters forwarded to training
   method of each NLU component.
-- `loop` - The event loop which will be used to run `async` functions.
+- `loop` - Optional EventLoop for running coroutines.
+- `model_to_finetune` - Optional path to a model which should be finetuned or a directory in case the latest trained model should be used.
+- `finetuning_epoch_fraction` - The fraction currently specified training epochs
+  in the model configuration which should be used for finetuning.

 **Returns**: